Food Q&A: meat shrinkage

 Chances are, you've been there: You buy several pounds of meat to cook for a crowd only to take it out of the oven and find it looks much smaller than the cut you bought at the store.
 What?!

 The good news is that this phenomena is not all in your head.
 Meat and other animal proteins such as poultry and fish do shrink while they cook.
-Here's what you need to know to cut back on kitchen surprises and track PointsTM with accuracy when following the WeightWatchers program.
+Here's what you need to know to cut back on kitchen surprises and track PointsTM with accuracy when following the WeightWatchers weight-loss program.

 Q: What causes meat to shrink?